 – if the Product’s correct price is higher than the price stated on our site, we will contact you in writing as soon as possible to inform you of this error and we will give you the option of continuing to purchase the Product at the correct price or cancelling your order.
 We will not process your order until we have your instructions.
 If we are unable to contact you using the contact details you provided during the order process, we will treat the order as cancelled and notify you in writing.

 How to pay

 Payment for the Products and all applicable delivery charges is in advance.
-We will not charge your debit card or credit card until we dispatch your order.

 Some of the Products we sell to you come with a manufacturer’s guarantee.
 For details of the applicable terms and conditions, please refer to the manufacturer’s guarantee provided with the Product.